eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 7. Using guards and assertions in your test-utils can be a real time-saver for future you!
 {{< /sidenote >}}
 3. Get the representation of the created user matching the given name, or use the first as default.
-4. Maybe the test misspelled the test-data, catch this.
+4. If there is no result, fail with a helpful message.
 5. Read and return the latest version of this aggregate.{{< note 8 >}}
 {{< sidenote >}}
 8. Yes, there is plenty of I/O hidden in this builder.
 But I rather have I/O than stale data to assert on!
 {{< /sidenote >}}

-The representation of the created object mentioned at step 4, is a small data type for matching name to aggregate ID.
+The representation of the created object mentioned at step 3, is a small data type for matching name to aggregate ID.
 This is what is kept in memory for created aggregates.

 {{< code >}}